ExponentialML/Text-To-Video-Finetuning/README.md

 python train.py --config ./configs/single_video_config.yaml
 ```

+### Training Results
+With a lot of data, you can expect training results to show at roughly 2500 steps at a constant learning rate of 5e-6.

+When finetuning on a single video, you should see results in half as many steps.

 ## Preprocessing your data
 All videos were preprocessed using the script [here](https://github.com/ExponentialML/Video-BLIP2-Preprocessor) using automatic BLIP2 captions.
 Please follow the instructions there.